gsauthof/playbook/fedora/initramfs/README.md

 down, e.g. a small minimal set of packages, documentation isn't installed, locales and timezones are deleted etc.

-But it still includes Python, lots of firmware, kernel modules and other useful stuff such that it's as big as it is.
+But it still includes many utilities, lots of firmware, kernel modules and other useful stuff such that it's as big as it is.

 After all, it's a trade-off.